cameron-carruthers/welcome_api/README.md

 > WelcomeHome is a real estate app for those looking for their next home

-This REST API is consumed by the React Native app here: https://github.com/cameron-carruthers/welcome-home
+This REST API is consumed by the mobile app here: https://github.com/cameron-carruthers/welcome-home

 ## Published App on Expo.io